gamesbykevin/BulkYoutubeUploader/README.md

 2) There are a few nodeJS dependencies this project uses to which you can easily install using "npm install <dependency name here>"

 3) In order to upload videos to Youtube you will need to use oAuth.
+When you create your credentials save your "client id" & "secret" as it will be needed to authenticate
-Save your client id & secret Instructions here to create your credentials (https://developers.google.com/identity/protocols/OAuth2)
+   Instructions to create your oAuth credentials (https://developers.google.com/identity/protocols/OAuth2)

 Instructions